thoughtworks-jumpstart/guides/docs/miscellaneous/resources.md

 ## Tools

-- [Retro Pair](https://retropair.herokuapp.com/) - a tool creted by one of our jumplings and widely used here at JumpStart
+- [Retro Pair](https://retropair.herokuapp.com/) - a tool created by one of our jumplings and widely used here at JumpStart

 ## Articles